WildflowerSchools/poseconnect/README.md

 * Refactor code in `visualize` to make it less repetitive (same pattern over and over for `[verb]_by_camera`)
 * Fix up legend on pose track timelines
 * Add visualization for number of poses per camera per timestamp
-* Fix up `fetch` module to match design of `wf-video-io`
-  - Allow user to supply Honeycomb client
-  - Clean up default setting
-  - Other?
 * Replace `cv.triangulatePoints()` to increase speed (and hopefully accuracy)
 * Get pose video overlays working again (for data with track labels)
 * Rewrite geom rendering functions to handle the possibility of no track labels